lorenseanstewart/kanban-comparison/METHODOLOGY.md

 ### CPU Throttling

-**We use 1x CPU** (no slowdown).
+**We use 4x CPU throttling** (4x slowdown).

 **Rationale:**
-- Isolates network/bundle size impact from CPU performance
-- Focuses on what developers control (bundle/network)
+- Simulates mid-to-high-end mobile devices (Pixel 5-7, iPhone 12-14, Galaxy S21-S22)
+- Reveals JavaScript parse/execution performance differences
+- More realistic representation of mobile device constraints
 - Ensures fair comparison across frameworks with different runtime characteristics
-- Reduces measurement variance

-**Trade-off**: Results may be more optimistic than low-end mobile devices.
-Real devices will show larger differences.
+**Trade-off**: Still more optimistic than low-end devices (which can be 6-10x slower).
+Results represent "good mobile device" performance, not worst-case scenarios.

 ## What We Measure